-Thanks to the GST tax implementation, taxpayers can calculate and be aware of the taxes they need to pay for every supply of goods and services point.
+Thanks to the GST tax implementation, taxpayers can now accurately calculate and fully understand the taxes they need to pay at every point of supply for goods and services.

 There are different GST rates for different categories, which taxpayers need to remember when calculating GST.
 The rates applicable under the new tax structure are 5%, 12%, 18% and 28%.